Author Platforms: Why You Need One

 The key to a successful author platform is finding that balance of what you like doing, sharing it, and also offering your followers things that will interest and help them.

 My platform is continuously changing and morphing as I find that niche that works best.
-It took a year to get what I have.
-It has morphed several times over that year, as well.
+It took several years to get what I have.
+It has morphed several times over those year.
 Don’t be afraid to do that.
 Your ability and needs will change, and that is why picking the right base for your platform is key to setting up your success.